karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/personal/mydoc/pages/bmenu.md

 BMenu
 =============
-2019-08-09
+2019-08-09 -> 2021-03-16

-In Light_Kit_Admin we use [bmenu](https://github.com/lingtalfi/Light_BMenu) for the main menu on the left.
+In Light_Kit_Admin we use [bmenu](https://github.com/lingtalfi/Light_BMenu) for the main menu on the left, in the sidebar.

+The menu's name is:

+- admin_main_menu

+It's basically composed of the following section:

+- user: things related to the lka user
+- admin: things related to the lka admin

-However we changed the  [bmenu structure](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md#the-menu-item-structure) a bit.
+We also have changed the [bmenu item structure](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md#the-menu-item-structure) a bit.

 Our menu item has the following structure (only the id and the children keys are mandatory):

-- id: string, the identifier for this menu item (it should be unique amongst its siblings)
+- id: string, the identifier for this menu item (it should be unique amongst its brothers/sisters)
 - icon: string, the css class for the icon
 - text: string, the text of the menu item
 - route: string|null, the route to the menu item (for leave nodes only, not parents).